awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-reference.multiplestatements.batching.md

-# Running Batch Operations with PartiQL for DynamoDB<a name="ql-reference.multiplestatements.batching"></a>
+# Running batch operations with PartiQL for DynamoDB<a name="ql-reference.multiplestatements.batching"></a>

 This section describes how to use batch statements with PartiQL for DynamoDB\.

 **Note**
 The entire batch must consist of either read statements or write statements; you cannot mix both in one batch\.
+`BatchExecuteStatement` and `BatchWriteItem` can perform no more than 25 statements per batch\.

 **Topics**
 + [Syntax](#ql-reference.multiplestatements.batching.syntax)